 3. UC graduates are lifelong learners - be self-aware

 Please note that due to COVID-19 restrictions the delivery of this unit will be online.
-There may, however, be a Face-to-Face workshop delivered on campus but this is up to the teaching team to decide (i.e. if a professor expresses that it is their preference to teach their tutorial in-person).
+There may, however, be a Face-to-Face lecture and workshop delivered on campus depending on student interest in this option.
+All lectures will be recorded, attendance is up to your personal preference.

 All assessments in this unit have been mapped against (a) the Learning Outcomes and (b) the Graduate Attributes listed in the unit outline.

 Equivalent units8785 Public Policy in Theory and Practice

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|